Familial Danish dementia: Epidemiology

 Familial Danish Dementia has been reported in a single family spanning three generations, with there being nine reported cases as of 2014.
 Males and females are equally affected by the disorder.

+History

+In 1970, Strömgren et al. first described Familial Danish Dementia as heredopathia opthalmo-oto-encephalica.
+It was discovered in 9 members of a Danish family spanning three generations.